Code-Institute-Submissions/HolidaysYa/README.md

 - **Sidebar - Contact Us:** By clicking the envelope icon the user can send me an email to ask for additional information.

-- **Modal:** Is taken from bootstrap and it will be displayed if any of the "Contact Us!" options are clicked.
+- **Modal:** Is taken from Bootstrap and it will be displayed if any of the "Contact Us!" options are clicked.

-- **Form:** Is taken from bootstrap and then it has been updated to only display the name, email and information fields.
+- **Form:** Is taken from Bootstrap and then it has been updated to only display the name, email and information fields.
 The form is placed inside the Modal element.

 - **Reset button:** If the users have filtered the charts by clicking on them then they can reset them to the default values by clicking the "Reset" button.